MicrosoftDocs/Viva/Viva/insights/Setup/Upload-organizational-data.md

 ---

 title: Subsequent organizational data uploads
-description: How to upload data from your organization to Microsoft Viva Insights if this is not the first time you are uploading data.
+description: How to upload data from your organization to Microsoft Workplace Analytics if this is not the first time you are uploading data.
 author: madehmer
 ms.author: v-mideh
 ms.topic: article